 We added two more report types to the Overview and Messages dashboards.
 In Overview, you can now view reports for users inactive in the last day, 7 days, and 30 days.
 Add an Uninstall field to the report to see which inactive users have uninstalled in the period after their last seen activity.
 In Messages, the new A/B Tests report displays metrics for events related to your A/B Tests.

 It’s time to go multicert in Reach!
 It may not be as much fun as multiball in pinball, but we’re happy to bring you the ability to maintain multiple Apple Pass Type certificates in your account and select the certificate you want to use per project.
 Read about Certificate Management, as well as the new options introduced.
 See Dashboard: Settings: Project Details to learn how to select a certificate at the project level.

 Create new Reach projects even faster — now you can name the project, and choose the pass and barcode types, all from a single screen.
 As you make your selections, a summary and mobile screen preview update in the sidebar.
-See the updated steps in Design Passes: Create a New Project.
-If you’re new to Reach, our full Reach User Guide is here.
+See the updated steps in the Project and Template Tutorial.

 We are pleased to announce the beta release of the Reach Python Library.
 The library currently supports the following requests: Get/create/update/delete passes and templates List passes and templates Add/remove locations from passes and templates Duplicate templates For details and a full listing of supported requests, please visit the library documentation.
 The source code is available on GitHub.

 We’re excited to announce a new method for generating and distributing passes for Android Pay and Apple Wallet.
 Supported on both iOS and Android, Dynamic Links simplify pass creation and download for your users.
 Passes are created on-the-fly when you distribute the pass download URL for your Reach iOS or Android template.
 See Dynamic Links to find out more.